-- 27.16.1 No Speeches until Motion Seconded.
+- 27.16.1 No Speeches are permitted in relation to motions until a motion is seconded.
 No speeches may be made after the mover has moved a proposal and explained the purpose of it until the motion has been seconded. - 27.16.2 Right to Require Motion in Writing.
 Unless notice of the motion has already been given, the Chair may require it to be written down and copied to them before it is discussed. - 27.16.3 Seconder's Speech.
 When seconding a motion or amendment, a Member may reserve their speech until later in the debate. - 27.16.4 Content and Length of Speeches.
-Speeches must be directed to the question under discussion or to a personal explanation or point of order no speech may exceed ten minutes without the consent of the Chair. - 27.16.5 When a Member may Speak Again.
-A Member who has spoken on a motion may not speak again whilst it is the subject of debate, except: - (a) to speak once on an amendment moved by another Member;

-- (b) to move a further amendment if the motion has been amended since they last spoke;

-- (c) if their first speech was on an amendment moved by another Member, to speak on the main issue (whether or not the amendment on which they spoke was carried);

-- (d) in exercise of a right of reply;

-- (e) on a point of order; and

-- (f) by way of personal explanation.
+Speeches must be directed to the item of business under discussion or to a personal explanation or point of order no speech may exceed ten minutes without the consent of the Chair. - 27.16.5 When a Member may Speak Again.
+A Member who has spoken on a motion may not speak again whilst it is the subject of debate, except: - (a) to speak once on an amendment moved by another Member; - (b) to move a further amendment if the motion has been amended since they last spoke; - (c) if their first speech was on an amendment moved by another Member, to speak on the main issue (whether or not the amendment on which they spoke was carried); - (d) in exercise of a right of reply; - (e) on a point of order; and - (f) by way of personal explanation.